Solar Incentives in Arizona: What’s Available in 2026?

 Changes Coming in 2026

-Under current federal law, the 30 percent residential solar tax credit is scheduled to sunset for systems placed in service after December 31, 2025 unless Congress acts to extend or revise the law.
-At the time of writing:
+Under current federal law, the 30 percent residential solar tax credit is set to expire after December 31, 2025 unless Congress extends it.

-- Systems installed and energized by December 31, 2025 generally qualify for the full 30 percent credit.
+• Systems installed and operational before this date typically qualify for the full credit.

-- Systems placed into service in 2026 are not currently expected to be eligible for the same residential tax credit at 30 percent.
+• Systems installed in 2026 are not expected to receive the same 30 percent benefit.

 State Incentives Available in Arizona in 2026

-Arizona continues to offer state-level tax incentives and exemptions that are available independently of federal changes.
+Arizona still offers state tax incentives and exemptions that apply regardless of federal changes.

 Arizona Residential Solar and Wind Energy Systems Tax Credit